 Marketing communication is all around us, a domain that we, as consumers, are part of.
 This represents the biggest challenge: understanding the often unconscious psychological processes that affect every consumer and play such an important role in marketing communication.

 Standardization or Adaptation

-The purpose of this endeavor is to develop a better understanding of how marketers should communicate to the consumers in line with television standardization.
+The purpose of this endeavour is to develop a better understanding of how marketers should communicate to the consumers in line with television standardization.

 Television ads can also be used to boost the image of the product by showing the product in motion along with the ability to use colour and sound for constructing a desirable environment surrounding the product.
 The television commercials, due to the various factors of television such as vision, colour, sound and motion are very crucial in presenting the message.
 Moreover, the study of Brassington and Pettitt (2000) showed that motion ads are considered superior for the generation of emotional appeals which is also a factor for the concentration of this article towards television commercials.